mattermost/mattermost-handbook/contributors/join-us/staff-recruiting/recruiting-cadences.md

 * Wishes
 * Red flags (if any)
 * Alignment to our [Leadership Principles](https://mattermost.com/about-us/)
-* Candidate's concerns or questions.
+* Candidate's concerns or questions

 ## Mid-interview sync